mzazon/awesome-cloud-projects/aws/visual-serverless-apps-composer/visual-serverless-apps-composer.md

    echo "✅ Application ready for CodeCatalyst deployment"
    ```

-   Once pushed to CodeCatalyst, the monitoring capabilities provide real-time insights into your deployment pipeline, including build logs, test results, and deployment status.
+   Once pushed to CodeCatalyst, the monitoring capabilities provide real-time insights into your deployment pipeline, including build logs, test results, and deployment status with detailed error reporting and troubleshooting guidance.
 This visibility enables rapid troubleshooting and helps maintain high deployment success rates across your development lifecycle.
-The CodeCatalyst dashboard provides centralized monitoring for all aspects of your serverless application development and operations.
+The CodeCatalyst dashboard provides centralized monitoring for all aspects of your serverless application development and operations, including integration with AWS CloudWatch for runtime monitoring and alerting.

 ## Validation & Testing